The Letter of Marque: Plot summary

 During the short cruise, the Surprise captures the Merlin, the consort of the Spartan.
 They learn that American/French privateer Spartan seeks its next quarry, the Spanish barque Azul with quicksilver aboard.
 Surprise sails to intercept them.
 Azul is struck on rocks, with Spartan adjacent following a fierce battle between the two; Surprise meets them and boards first Azul and then Spartan.
 Aubrey then tricks the Spartan's five prizes out of Horta harbour, making him and his crew wealthy, improving his reputation, and earning him a gift of silver plate from the merchants who had been so harried by Spartan.
 Blaine tells Maturin of the frigate Diane, a French navy ship ready to voyage to South America.
 Aubrey plans the attack at night in ship's boats, cooperating with the Navy, specifically William Babbington of HMS Tartarus, who has made post Captain, thus removing pressure on him to take credit for success.
 Surprise takes the Diane and all other vessels in the French port of Saint Martin the night before Diane plans to sail.
 Maturin imprisons the intelligence agent aboard, taking his papers, but the agent slips away dressed as a woman.
 In the short clash on the Diane, Maturin kills her captain while Aubrey is wounded by a bullet near his spine.
 The second success makes Aubrey a popular hero.

 When offered the opportunity to request a free pardon, he angrily declines on the grounds that he is innocent.
 Aubrey's father, a fugitive since his part in the stock-jobbing affair, is found dead in a ditch.
-Aubrey organizes the funeral for him, which takes him to his boyhood home of Woolcombe, now his by inheritance.
+Aubrey organises the funeral for him, which takes him to his boyhood home of Woolcombe, now his by inheritance.
 After the funeral, Edward Norton (a friend of Aubrey's grandfather) offers Aubrey a seat in Parliament, from the borough of Milport.
 This gain in position leads Lord Melville, First Lord of the Admiralty, to assure Aubrey of his restoration.
 Aubrey is a changed man.